Robust and Scalable Bayes via a Median of Subset Posterior Measures: Contributions and main results

 for all Borel measurable sets $B\subseteq \Theta$.
 It is known (see \cite{Ghosal2000Convergence-rat00}) that under rather general assumptions the posterior distribution $\Pi_n$ ``contracts'' towards $\theta_0$, meaning that

 almost surely or in probability as $n\to \infty$ for a suitable sequence $\eps_n\to 0$.

-One of the questions that we address can be formulated as follows: what happens if some observations in $\m X_n$ are corrupted, e.g., if $\m X_n$ contains outliers of arbitrary nature and magnitude?
-In this case, the usual posterior distribution might concentrate ``far'' from the true value $\theta_0$, depending on the amount of corruption in the sample.
+One of the questions that we address can be formulated as follows: what happens if \textit{some} observations in $\m X_n$ are corrupted, e.g., if $\m X_n$ contains outliers of arbitrary nature and magnitude?
+Even if there is only one ``outlier'', the usual posterior distribution might concentrate most of its mass ``far'' from the true value $\theta_0$.

 We proceed with a general description of our proposed algorithm for constructing a robust version of the posterior distribution.
 Let $1\leq m\leq n/2$ be an integer.
 Divide the sample $\m X_n$ into $m$ disjoint groups $G_1,\ldots, G_m$ of size $|G_j|\geq\lfloor n/m\rfloor$ each: